-Herrick’s Restructuring & Finance Litigation Group is comprised of an agile team of accomplished restructuring, litigation, and corporate attorneys with decades of experience advising creditors and debtors in all phases of complex chapter 11 cases and related litigation.
+Herrick’s Restructuring & Finance Litigation Department is comprised of an agile team of accomplished restructuring, litigation and corporate attorneys with decades of experience advising clients in all phases of complex litigation and in and out of court restructurings.

 Areas of Focus

 - Corporate Raiding and Restrictive Covenant Litigation

 - Complex Contract Disputes